MuffinManKen/AutoBar/Readme.txt

  - Various other minor breakage caused by Legion
  - TOC bump for 7.0
  - Updated Ace3-GUI
+ - Bars should no longer flash while in a vehicle

 v6.2.0.03:
  - Data updates